pieberrykinnie/3010-discussion-qna/notes.md

 * It depends.
 Rule of thumb is as little as possible, but there are some drawbacks to this.

 How do we share state?

+* Sending state as part of the message.

 When fetching new threads/comments/articles, what is the thick *client* solution?
 What is the thin *client* solution?
 Can one be more effective at saving bandwith?